project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 matter::casting::core::ConnectionCallbacks connectionCallbacks;
 connectionCallbacks.mOnConnectionComplete = ConnectionHandler;

-// If using the alternate CastingPlayer / Commissioner-Generated Passcode UDC feature commissioning flow:
+// If using the alternate CastingPlayer / Commissioner-Generated Passcode UDC feature:
 // Set the IdentificationDeclaration CommissionerPasscode flag to instruct the CastingPlayer /
 // Commissioner to use the Commissioner-generated Passcode for commissioning.
 Set the
 // CommissionerDeclarationCallback in ConnectionCallbacks.